charlotte-o3o/orbbec_ros2_yolo/README.md

 ROS 2 nodes for running YOLO pose estimation, a fine-tuned YOLO object detector, and a speed-based throwing-action detector on synchronized color/depth streams from an Orbbec camera, with depth-based 3D distance estimation between detected objects and human wrist keypoints.

+This workspace is **dockerized**: everything runs inside a container built from the provided `Dockerfile`, launched via `docker compose` (wrapped in a `Makefile` for convenience).
+No local ROS 2 / Python environment setup is required to run it — only Docker.

 ## Nodes

 - **`yolo_pose_node`** — runs YOLO pose estimation on the color stream, overlays skeleton keypoints, and computes the distance to each detected person (from shoulder midpoint) using the synchronized depth image.